Compound Bow: Everything You Need to Know

 Ergonomics

-A compound bow that offers a good grip will allow you to shoot accurate shots repeatedly.
-This requires you to be able to hold yourself correctly and adopt the correct posture and hold the bow in a relaxed and balanced manner.
+This is another feature to consider when purchasing your compound bow.
+Make sure that you can easily stand up and hold the bow firmly to deliver consistent and powerful shots.
+A compound bow that offers a good grip allows you to shoot accurate shots repeatedly.
+This requires you to be able to hold yourself correctly to adopt the correct posture and hold the bow in a relaxed and balanced manner.

 Bow sight

-It is essential to consider the presence and quality of the sight (included in the package or not) before choosing a compound bow.
-Because it allows you to determine the height at which you need to hold your bow to fire accurate shots depending on the distance that you need.
+Consider the presence and quality of the sight (included in the package or not) before choosing a compound bow.
+This allows you to determine the height you need to hold your bow to fire accurate shots depending on the distance you need.
+Sights vary in their functionality and specification, ranging from floating single pins to 7-pin configurations, each performs in different ways with different accuracy.

 Type of cams

 You already know that compound bows are essentially available in 3 different types (see earlier in the article).
-As a reminder, the three main types of bow available are the single cam, double cam and hybrid cam.
+As a reminder, the three main types of bow available are the single cam, double cam, and hybrid cam.
 Each type has its own strengths and weaknesses.

 Cam